Skip to content

 Interestingly, probiotics were recently deemed 'ineffective for colic', following an Australian study2 recently published which looked specifically at colic, and actually at the same strain.
 (Take a look at Jo's write up on this story here in the Probiotics Learning Lab.)

-Read more about gut bacteria and its possible impact on colic here, also in the Probiotics Learning Lab.
+Read more about gut bacteria and its possible impact on colic on our Probiotics Learning Lab website.